weikunhan/leetcode-summary-python/design_problem/README.md

 # Design Problem

+For prepare the design problem, there are three kinds of design problems:

+* System design (Scenario, Service, Storage, Scale)
+* API design
+* OOP design

-Algorithm you should know before system design.
+Also, there are algorithms that you should know before system design.
 The related resources should:

 * Bloom filter
 * Frugal Streaming